 Dishwashers come with a range of features that can help make cleanup easy.
 Some standard features are rinse, normal and heavy wash cycles as well as heated dry options.
-Some feature upgrades may be specialized, adjustable racks and cycles that deliver superior water filtration or higher heat.
+Some high-end dishwasher features may be specialized, such as adjustable racks and cycles that deliver superior water filtration or higher heat.

 For example, here are some KitchenAid® dishwasher features that help you master the mess of creating:

-Adjustable Middle Rack.
-Lowers to hold larger dishes like your stand mixer bowl and raises to make room for platters, pitchers, blender jars and more in the rack below.
+Adjustable Middle Rack: Lowers to hold larger dishes, like your KitchenAid® stand mixer bowl, and raises to make room for platters, pitchers, blender jars and more in the rack below.

 Fan-Enabled ProDry™ System: Combines a heating element and fan to circulate hot air after washing for a thorough dry.